Blueberry rust disease of plants

 Blueberry rust has up to 5 life stages and produces different spores at each stage.

 New pustules can be produced and release spores every 10 to 14 days, with more rapid spore production occurring under favourable climatic conditions.

 The millions of spores released from the pustules spread easily.
-The spores are able to re-infect the original host plant, as well as other blueberry plants and other host species.
+The spores can re-infect the original host plant, as well as other blueberry plants and other host species.

 Spread of disease